Sweep Management with floodOPT

 Simulation/Surveillance Model Through End of History

-The starting point for optimizing an existing flood begins with a 3DSL simulation or surveillance model extending through the end of historical data.
+The starting point for optimizing an existing flood begins with a 3DSL simulation or surveillance model that has been run through to the end of the historical data.

 2